k-nut/berlin-streetnames/README.md

 # streetnames-berlin

 Shows if a street is named after a man or a woman.
+A blue line means it is named after a man, a red line after a woman.
+If the line is grey no information could be found.

 This is based on the little explanation texts right below the street signs.
 Unfortunately this data is in openstreetmap only for a very small part of Berlin.